Showing posts with label 2010s. Show all posts

 2016: BB&T relocates to The Rise at Northgate; building torn down, thus beginning and ending its life with relocation.

-The bank property also included an adjacent space, which was 707 University, BCAD link here which was a two-story office building with a small footprint.
+There was a second adjacent space (707 University Drive) which was a two-story office building with a small footprint.
 My records show this was used for non-bank space as early as 1974 (with the Provident Mutual Life Insurance Co.) and my 1989 phone book mentions "The Personal Computer Store" (with the ad mentioning it was "since 1984").
 This became MicroAge by 1993, and starting in 1999 moved out to their current home (now known as Avinext) on East University Drive.
 I don't think anything has occupied the space since.

-711 University was also where food trucks congregated (or near the now-defunct Notes-N-Quotes next door).
-Since I graduated a few years ago, I can't list all the more recent food trucks and trailers there, though here are a few I remember:
+Because of the relative underuse of the space, 711 University was also where food trucks congregated (or near the now-defunct Notes-N-Quotes next door).
+Since I graduated back in 2014, I can't list all the more recent food trucks and trailers there, though here are a few I remember:

 Wafology - Seen spring 2014, this was a waffle food truck which had chicken and waffles and a few others.
 The waffles weren't great, they were more of the standard "using pancake batter in a waffle iron" that I've seen everywhere except for home cooking.
 I think it returned for fall 2014.
 It is now known as MESS Waffles, but it doesn't even involve a food truck anymore, they opened a permanent location at Century Square.